Learn how to set the screen resolution of your Raspberry Pi using the terminal and desktop interface.

 Changing the Screen Resolution using the Terminal

-In this section, we will be showing you two different ways of setting the screen resolution for your Raspberry Pi using the terminal.
+In this section, we will show you two different ways of setting the screen resolution for your Raspberry Pi using the terminal.

 file.